Eigenstate thermalization hypothesis: General validity

 Typically, the ETH is postulated to hold for "few-body operators," observables which involve only a small number of particles.
 Examples of this would include the occupation of a given momentum in a gas of particles, or the occupation of a particular site in a lattice system of particles.
 Notice that while the ETH is typically applied to "simple" few-body operators such as these, these observables need not be local in space - the momentum number operator in the above example does not represent a local quantity.

 There has also been considerable interest in the case where isolated, non-integrable quantum systems fail to thermalize, despite the predictions of conventional statistical mechanics.
 Disordered systems which exhibit many-body localization are candidates for this type of behavior, with the possibility of excited energy eigenstates whose thermodynamic properties more closely resemble those of ground states.
 It remains an open question as to whether a completely isolated, non-integrable system without static disorder can ever fail to thermalize.
 One intriguing possibility is the realization of "Quantum Disentangled Liquids."
 It also an open question whether all eigenstates must obey the ETH in a thermalizing system.

 The eigenstate thermalization hypothesis is closely connected to the quantum nature of chaos (see quantum chaos).
 Furthermore, since a classically chaotic system is also ergodic, almost all of its trajectories eventually explore uniformly the entire accessible phase space, which would imply the eigenstates of the quantum chaotic system fill the quantum phase space evenly (up to random fluctuations) in the semiclassical limit $\hbar \rightarrow 0$.
 In particular, there is a quantum ergodicity theorem showing that the expectation value of an operator converges to the corresponding microcanonical classical average as $\hbar \rightarrow 0$.
 However, the quantum ergodicity theorem leaves open the possibility of non-ergodic states such as quantum scars.
 In addition to the conventional scarring, there are two other types of quantum scarring, which further illustrate the weak-ergodicity breaking in quantum chaotic systems: perturbation-induced and many-body quantum scars.
-Since the former arise a combined effect of special nearly-degenerate unperturbed states and the localized nature of the perturbation (potential bums), the scarring can slow down the thermalization process in disordered quantum dots and wells, which is further illustrated by the fact that these quantum scars can be utilized to propagate quantum wave packets in a disordered nanostructure with high fidelity.
+Since the former arise a combined effect of special nearly-degenerate unperturbed states and the localized nature of the perturbation (potential bums), the scarring can slow down the thermalization process in disordered quantum dots and wells, which is further illustrated by the fact that these quantum scars can be used to propagate quantum wave packets in a disordered nanostructure with high fidelity.
 On the other hand, the latter form of scarring has been speculated to be the culprit behind the unexpectedly slow thermalization of cold atoms observed experimentally.